 The priority with clients is usually the cost.
 The cost of traditional skills and materials can be more than modern equivalents.
 But usually there will be more costly deterioration of the building due to the disparity in techniques.

-Dabinett have recently project managed several Listed building schemes.
+Dabinett has recently project managed several Listed building schemes.
 These have included specialist cleaning of stone masonry and repointing with lime mortars.